 We Serve People Of All Ages

 Dyslexia needs to be correctly identified so that effective remediation can be started.
-There is no specified treatment for dyslexia, but the person affected can be helped by using defined educational approaches and techniques.
+There is no specified treatment for dyslexia, but the person affected can be helped by using defined, evidence-based educational approaches and techniques.
 We achieve this through assessment and academic therapy.

 Individualized, comprehensive plans using defined educational approaches and techniques.